montanizstills/montanizstills/index.md

   - A Gherkin-like wrapper framework for Selenium Automation Testing.
   - Uses Java annotations in human-readable format for ease of use.
   - Supports screenshots for non-technical stakeholders.
+- ### [AutoJIRA](Zero2Dev.net): An educational web platform for students to practice Agile Methodologies in JIRA, written with Jython.

+- ### Machine-Learning-Playground: Various implementations of ML models, i.e; GPT-2, Transformer LLMs in Java, Python, Rust, Go

 ## Languages: